 Consider applying sunscreen more often if you are taking antibiotics, using a retinoid, or dermarolling often, as these might make your skin more susceptible to sun damage.
-Micheline Reboh, esthetician at Paul Labrecque Salon and Spa in New York City, suggests sporting sunglasses and a hat whenever you can.
+Micheline Reboh, an esthetician at Paul Labrecque Salon and Spa in New York City, suggests sporting sunglasses and a hat whenever you can.
 “These accessories offer protection that’s free of chemicals as well,” says Reboh.

-With spring comes sun, but it also brings watery eyes, stuffy noses and dark circles, too.
+With spring comes the sun, but it also brings watery eyes, stuffy noses and dark circles, too.
 “Allergies commonly present as dark circles, what we refer to as ‘allergic shiners,’” says Fusco.
 “I recommend that individuals keep eye creams in the refrigerator and apply them chilled, so it combats puffiness and swelling under the eye.”
 To avoid any reaction, look for eye creams that have been formulated for sensitive skin.

 Eye creams might help, but both Chilukuri and King suggest testing out antihistamines to prevent signs of allergies.
 “If you know that your typical allergy season begins in March or April, I suggest starting an antihistamine about a week or two before you start normally getting those symptoms,” says Chilukuri.
 “Some of my patients come in with hyperpigmentation around their eyes during allergy season due to rubbing/scratching their lower eyelids,” says Chilukuri.
 “Ever since I started suggesting to them that they take antihistamine medication one to two weeks before the season starts, they have less darkness around their eye area come spring.
 The improvement is due to decreased inflammation and decreased mechanical trauma to the thin, eyelid skin.”

 Reboh notes that people who suffer from allergies oftentimes have more sensitive skin, so it is important to use products catered towards sensitive skin during allergy season.
 “If this is the case for you, incorporate a toner, moisturizer, eye cream and mask into your spring skin regimen,” she says.
 “And look for products that [are] created specifically for sensitive skin types.”